FBI's team to investigate massive cyberattack in Montenegro - NewsBreak

 FBI's team to investigate massive cyberattack in Montenegro

+The announcement came as the government's main websites — including the ministries of defense, finance and interior — remained unreachable.
+Officials said they were offline “for security reasons.”

-“This is another confirmation of the excellent cooperation between the United States of America and Montenegro and a proof that we can count on their support in any situation,” the ministry said.
+The ministry called the FBI assistance "another confirmation of the excellent cooperation between the United States of America and Montenegro and a proof that we can count on their support in any situation.”

 Montenegro’s Agency for National Security blamed the attack, which began late last week, squarely on Russia, though without providing evidence.
 A combination of ransomware and distributed denial-of-service attacks, the onslaught disrupted government services and prompted the country's electrical utility to switch to manual control.